cmput415-2024/415-code/T3-ActionsPredicatesModes/Col/README.md

 ## Running

-After building, use one of the following commands to run the example.
+After building, use the resulting binary in the `bin/` folder to run the examples.
+Examples:
 ```
-./bin/col t.rows 1
+bin/col t.rows 1
-./bin/col t.rows 2
+bin/col t.rows 2
-./bin/col t.rows 3
+bin/col t.rows 3
 ```